AromaWeb is Your Source for Extensive Essential Oil and Aromatherapy Information

 Though steam distilled from the same botanical species as neroli and bitter orange, Petitgrain Essential Oil possesses its own characteristically unique aroma.
 Petitgrain Oil is distilled from the leaves and sometimes the twigs and branches of the tree whereas Neroli Essential Oil is distilled from the blossoms and Orange Essential Oil is typically cold pressed from the rinds of the fruits.

 Because it is distilled from the leaves and sometimes also the twigs, it is less floral and less citrusy in fragrance than Neroli or Orange.
-It has a beautiful, fresh, woody aroma that blends well with citrus rind and floral oils.
+Petitgrain Oil possesses an aroma that is sweet, yet tart with subtle floral and woody characteristics.
+It blends especially well with citrus, floral and wood oils.
 It's a joy to work with for aromatic blending.

 Petitgrain Essential Oil that is from France is known as Petitgrain Bigarade Essential Oil.
 [Salvatore Battaglia, The Complete Guide to Aromatherapy (Australia: The Perfect Potion, 2003), 249.]